Water tenure dialogues

 The Water Tenure Dialogues provide a dedicated forum for governments, practitioners, researchers and civil society to foster participation, share knowledge, and build a common understanding of what water tenure is and what principles should guide responsible governance of water tenure.
 Through global, regional and national levels of engagement, the dialogues support countries in assessing how water access and rights are structured, improving governance frameworks and building pathways to more equitable, secure water use.

-This initiative draws directly on the COAG decision at its 28th session (2022), which requested Food and Agriculture Organization of the United Nations (FAO) to assess existing water-tenure arrangements and launch a Global Dialogue on Water Tenure.
+This initiative responds directly to the Committee on Agriculture (COAG) decision at its twenty-eighth session (2022), which requested that the Food and Agriculture Organization of the United Nations (FAO) assess existing water tenure arrangements and launch a Global Dialogue on Water Tenure.
 The work is delivered under the umbrella of the ScaleWat project, in line with FAO's mandate.

 Water Tenure Dialogues